Skip to Content

 Cuddle up at a Freezing Bar

-There are 3 Minus5 Icebars along the Strip, which can be found at Mandalay Bay, LINQ, and The Venetian.
+There are 3 Minus5 Icebars along the Strip at Mandalay Bay, LINQ, and The Venetian.

-Inside, you’ll find a bar made entirely of ice – That’s right, the bar, chairs, benches, tables, walls… all ice.
+Inside, you’ll find a bar made entirely of ice – The bar, chairs, benches, tables, walls… all ice.

 A fake fireplace burns and a TV "mounted" above it behind ice plays fake news.

 If you’re an outdoorsy couple, check out the various outdoor activities near Las Vegas.
-Nearby options include Red Rock Canyon and Valley of Fire National Park, both of which are under 30-minutes by car from resorts on the strip.
+Nearby options include Red Rock Canyon and Valley of Fire State Park, both of which are a manageable drive from the strip.

 Winding hiking trail with a red rock formation to the left